Buyer Database · Buyer / Distributor · Updated

 Does BritBox accept unsolicited scripts?

-What budgets does BritBox work with?
+What budgets does BritBox typically work with?

-Does BritBox acquire films from festivals?
+Does BritBox acquire from film festivals?

-What genres is BritBox prioritizing right now?
+What genres is BritBox focused on right now?

-Is BritBox currently active in acquisitions?
+Is BritBox currently active as a buyer?

 Adjacent buyers in this lane

-• Highland Film Group — Highland Film Group is actively packaging and launching international sales on prestige survival thr
+- Highland Film Group — Highland Film Group is actively packaging and launching international sales on prestige-leaning genr

 Related reading